Salaspils camp: Original plan

 In December 1941, SS-Sturmbannführer Rudolf Lange was appointed commander of both the Sicherheitspolizei (SiPo) and Sicherheitsdienst (SD) in German-occupied Latvia, officially known as Generalbezirk Lettland in Reichskommissariat Ostland.
 Lange was also appointed detachment commander of Einsatzkommando 2 (EK2), a mobile death squad of the Special Assignment Group A (Einsatzgruppe A) attached to Army Group North.
-Since October, Lange had already begun planning a internment camp to be built at Salaspils (18 km southeast of Riga) to confine people arrested in Latvia by the police, and also to house Jewish people being deported east from Germany, Austria and Czechoslovakia.
+Since October, Lange had already begun planning an internment camp to be built at Salaspils (18 km southeast of Riga) to confine people arrested in Latvia by the police, and also to house Jewish people being deported east from Germany, Austria and Czechoslovakia.
 The site near the town of Salaspils was chosen as it was readily accessible from the main railway connecting Riga and Daugavpils, the two largest cities in Latvia.
 The plan was to work the prisoners harvesting peat and, as part of what soon became known as the Final Solution, to separate Jewish men from Jewish women to prevent them from having children.
 In February 1942, Lange was a participant in the Wannsee Conference where the final plans for the extermination of Jews in Europe were established by the Nazi leadership.

 The Salaspils camp was officially branded as a "Kurtenhof Police Prison and Re-Education Through Labor Camp" (Kurtenhof Polizeigefängnis und Arbeitserziehungslager), though it became comparable to a typical Nazi concentration camp in the way the work was organized, the types of prisoners, as well as their treatment, as they recounted later.
 The 30-hectare site was surrounded by a double barbed wire fence with guard towers at the corners, which were equipped with searchlights and machine guns.
 The camp consisted of at least 59 structures, which included barracks, workshops and auxiliary buildings.
 From December 1941 to the end of 1943, the Salaspils camp was guarded by 189 men of the Arajs Kommando team under the command of Konrāds Kalējs.
 The camp was then guarded by soldiers of the Latvian Auxiliary Police until the summer of 1944, when it was guarded by men of the Lithuanian SD.
 Prisoners were housed in separate barracks according to nationality, gender and type of detention.